Maiduguri Borno State, Nigeria Travel Guide

 The focus of the local dining scene is on Nigerian fare.

-Fresh, locally sourced ingredients are common.
+Fresh, ingredients from the area are common.

 Dining often occurs in communal settings.